Ways to transfer files between computers and phones

 For iPhone such an application is FileApp which essentially turns your mobile device into an FTP server, allowing any computer to connect (using an FTP client) and download files.
 Just note that anyone logged in will be able to see ALL the files on the device!

-For Android there are several apps available at that can turn any Android device into an FTP server.
-While FTP is active, any computer can connect, browse the Android file system, and download files on demand.
+For Android there are several applications available in the Google Play Store that can convert any Android device to an FTP server.
+While FTP is enabled, any computer can connect, browse the Android file system, and download custom files.

 One such application is and the WiFi FTP Server of Medha Apps.
 It does not look like much, but it's incredibly simple and allows you to use password-protected SFTP connections, which are more secure than just FTP.